lukasgal/cvs-tools/README.md

 #if it's set, to the list of resources in JIRA comment is added before a filename type of operation I -inserted, U-updated, D-deleted
 addOperationTypeToResource=true

-#limit of returned change sets
+#limit of number of returned changesets
 changeSetsLimit=100000

 ```